ams813/ams813.github.io/_posts/2014-11-25-type-specimens.markdown

 Codepen iframe

-<p class="caption sans-s-bold">Here’s how we might start playing around with *The Bun Shop* site’s typography.
+<p class="caption">Here’s how we might start playing around with <em>The Bun Shop</em> site’s typography.
 We’ll try out Alpha Echo for a big, spunky header, and De Walpergen’s Pica for the menu text.</p>

 ##Survey styling options extensively (and practically)